Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 * **SMB Audit Logs** — File and administrative share activity
 * **Windows Service & Scheduled Task Logs** — Potential persistence mechanisms

-> **Note:** These telemetry sources were not available in the current dataset and were therefore not used as evidence for the final incident classification.

 ---

 # 9. MITRE ATT&CK Mapping